odubno/instagram-analyzer/README.md

 ```
 to open the app in the browser

-> Pushing up dependencies to Heroku will take some time.
-Be patient.

 In case the dependencies fail to be pushed up or you hit a timeout: